Sash-Reek2010/The-Buzz/README.md

 # The Buzz
 A PCB which buzzes!
 You can change the tone and frequency using the potentiometers and make cool buzz combinations!
+It features the LM556 timer as the main IC here!

 ## Schematic
 The schematic is made in KiCAD!